Signed in as:

 As a young Manhattanite, I studied fine art at the High School of Music & Art and pursued my studies in painting and printmaking at Purchase College and the School of Visual Arts in New York.

-In 2009, I completed two major conservation projects for the permanent collection of the Metropolitan Museum of Art in New York City.
+For several years, I professionally restored antiques with a specialization in the conservation of antique giltwood objects and completed two major conservation projects for the permanent collection of the Metropolitan Museum of Art in New York City.

-I draw inspiration from the conscious and unconscious mind, the urban environment in which I reside, and from decades of visual memories and emotional experiences.
+I draw inspiration from the conscious and unconscious mind, the urban environment in which I reside, as well as visual memories and emotional experiences.

 The abstract space that emerges from my practice suggests reminiscences from American historical abstraction, which I revisit in the blurred, vacillating, and elusive light of our modernity.